Section: Joe’s Doctor Encounters

 Things are looking up as May has come into the picture.
 The days are getting longer and the sun feels good.
 I took a mini vacation over my birthday which relieved a ton of stress.

-Here are a few other things I do to combat the stress and anger that the first quarter of every year brings on.
+Now that the legal disclosure is out of the way; Here are a few things I do to combat the stress and anger that the first quarter of every year brings on.

-- Music – I listen to the Blues, old rock and roll, old country and classical music.
+- Music – The old saying is true, music calms the beast.
+However it has to be the right kind of music.
+What works best for me is the Blues, old rock and roll, old country along with classical music.
 One of those genres is always playing on the satellite radio when I’m downstairs, which is all the time.

 - Meditation – Takes the mind to a better place and relaxes the soul.
 I’m a firm believer in meditation and do it often